SpoonySimone/QuickStatsReborn/README.md

-# Quickstats Reborn
-This mod was archived by nextday, the original owner, on 27th July 2023.
-After talking to the owner, we agreed that i could continue development.
-**The mod is still being developed**
-This mod is intended to be a new gen of the original mod (_duh_) with new features such as nick detection, 4v4 bedwars stats, new ranks...
-More features soon

-# QuickStats by nxtdaydelivery
+# QuickStatsReborn by SpoonySimone
-QuickStats is a easy to use, Hypixel utility mod to show stats of any player you want!
-Simply press a key of your choice while looking at a player for a simple, easy to understand GUI popup on their stats.
+QuickStats is an easy to use, Hypixel utility mod to show stats of any player you want!
+Simply press a key of your choice while looking at a player for a simple, easy to understand HUD about their statistics.
 With automatic game detection, it works for whatever Hypixel game you happen to be playing!
-Its quick and lag free activation allows for it to be used in any scenario, including PvP, making it the perfect companion for any Hypixel player.
+Its quick and lag-free activation allows for it to be used in any scenario, including PvP, making it the perfect companion for any Hypixel player.

 # _Mod Showcase_
 With just the press of a key/command, you can get detailed and informative stats on that player, no matter the game!